jordyorel/Rock_Paper_Sissors_game/README.md

 ### Overview

-This is a simple console-based Rock-Paper-Scissors game written in C. The game allows the player to choose between Rock, Paper, and Scissors and plays against a computer opponent.
+A simple console-based Rock-Paper-Scissors game written in C. The game allows the player to choose between Rock, Paper, and Scissors and plays against a computer opponent.
 The player has a limited number of lives, and the game continues until the player runs out of lives.

 ### How to Play